sergibc/KMaterialSearchView/README.md

 ```
 ### Code (Kotlin)
 You can find or create the search view and call the public methods in `com.sergibc.kmaterialsearchview.KMaterialSearchView` class.

-## TODOs
-Publish aar to a public repository